 Ten groundwater monitoring wells were installed at Load Line 11 during the Phase I RI.
 Initial depths to groundwater varied from 5-17 ft bgs.
 Monitoring wells at the AOC ranged in completion from 15.55-22.35 ft bgs.
-All monitoring wells at Load Line 11 were screened in the Homewood Sandstone to monitor groundwater in the unconsolidated zone.
+All monitoring wells at Load Line 11 were screened to monitor groundwater in the unconsolidated zone.
 Two additional monitoring wells LL11mw-011 (unconsolidated) and LL11mw-012 (bedrock) were installed under the FWGWMP in 2012.